Top 7 Most Polluting Industries in 2023

 2. Transport

-Responsible for: 8.43 billion tonnes of GHG emissions per year
+Responsible for 7.29 billion tonnes of GHG emissions per year

 Transport Industry Pollution Key Stats

-Overall, transport emissions account for around one-fifth of global carbon dioxide (CO2) emissions, which can be broken down into four categories: road, aviation, shipping, and rail.
+Transport accounts for around one-fifth of global CO2e, as noted by Our World in Data.
+The transport industry can be broken down into four categories: road, aviation, shipping, and rail.

-This makes sense, given the sheer amount of people that own a car nowadays.
-In the UK alone, over 76% of households have a car.
-With that in mind, a typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
+This makes sense, given the amount of vehicles currently on the road.
+In the UK alone, 78.4% of households now own a car.
+With that in mind, the average passenger vehicle emits about 4.6 metric tonnes of carbon dioxide per year

 What can we do to help?